opensafely-actions/cox-ipw/README.md

   run: cox-ipw:
 ```

-This action can be run specifying arguments as follows (`>` indicates to
+This action can be run specifying arguments as follows (in YAML `>`
-treat the subsequent nested lines as a single line.)
+indicates to treat the subsequent nested lines as a single line).

 ``` yaml
 my_cox_ipw: